-LEGAL ASSISTANT/PARALEGAL PROGRAM BOOK AND TOOL LIST
+LEGAL ASSISTANT/PARALEGAL BOOK AND TOOL LIST

-The book and tool list for students in the Legal Assistant/ Paralegal Program is intended to be a minimum requirement to complete the program.
+The book and tool list for students in the Legal/Paralegal Program is intended to be a minimum requirement to complete the program.
 Tool and book costs are approximately \$2,620.
-Purchase or lease your laptop computer before school begins.
+The book and tool list will be provided no later than the first day of class.
+The estimated price does not include mark-up for program students or sales tax.